lgbrownjr/ser2bt-bridge/README.md

 # ser2bt-bridge
 ## Serial to Bluetooth bridge for raspberry pi zero
 ### Introduction:
-This is a set of scripts, that allow a user to connect to a raspberry pi zero wh to a serial device (cisco switch), then allow the user to connect to it via serial over bluetooth, and then the pi will bridge the two connections to form a single console from the users pc to the switch without having wires laying on the floor.
+This is a set of scripts, that allow a user to connect to a raspberry pi zero wh to a serial device (Cisco switch), then allow the user to connect to it via serial over bluetooth, and then the pi will bridge the two connections to form a single console from the users pc to the switch without having wires laying on the floor.

-This is probably better to use this than ser2net as a lot of environments will not allow multiple metwork connections to a given device at the same time, so a given laptop could connect to the pi via ip, but would loose access to corperate/govornemt resources while they work.
+This is probably better to use this than ser2net as a lot of environments will not allow multiple metwork connections to a given device at the same time, so a given laptop could connect to the pi via ip, but would loose access to corporate/government resources while they work.

-Bluetooth over serial is better as allows a given laptop with these restrictions to still connect to the switches console port while still being connected to the corperate/govornemt resources without violating any rules - or voilating fewer rules... :)
+Bluetooth over serial is better as allows a given laptop with these restrictions to still connect to the switches console port while still being connected to the corporate/government resources without violating any rules - or violating fewer rules... :)
 ## Installation:
 ### Base:
 The following steps will guide you through the process getting this system to work from just after everything is unboxed, to the point where this works in its base form - that is the raspberry pi zero, by itslef acting as a bluetooth to serial bridge.
 We will be using headless installation method, so you will not need a keyboard, mouse, or monitor.
-#### Pre-requasites:
+#### Pre-requisites:
 In order to get the service to work, without any of the two options: UPS backup, or status screen, you will need:
 - raspberry pi zero w, or if you want to expand without having to solder, raspberry pi zero wh.
 - an SD card with a minimum of 8G.
 Actually, you can get smaller, but for the price, 8G or 16G is a good choice.
 - a USB micro to USB type A for power.
-- a USB micro to USB type A Female to connect to a type A to RF45 serial cable to connect to a cisco rj45 console port.
+- a USB micro to USB type A Female to connect to a type A to RF45 serial cable to connect to a Cisco rj45 console port.
-- a USB mini to USB micro to connect to most cisco switch usb console ports.
+- a USB mini to USB micro to connect to most Cisco switch USB console ports.
 - A case for said raspberry pi.
 #### OS installation and setup:
 - insert the SD card into your computer to perform the fist few steps: